QNX Embedded OS for Medical Devices

 If your organization has many product lines, reusing application and driver code across devices and lines of business can allow you to scale your software development program to deliver new product introductions (NPI) faster – and drive more revenue.

 When you use the QNX microkernel RTOS and QNX software stack across product lines, you can offload OS maintenance to QNX while sharing drivers and applications throughout your organization for a lower total cost of ownership.
 Plus, with POSIX compliance, switching to QNX is not a big lift.
 The result can be an efficient and more scalable engineering operation.

 How BlackBerry QNX Can Help

 Seven of the top eight medical device manufacturers trust QNX for their patient-critical devices.
 BlackBerry QNX solutions are used in more than 50 types of medical devices including blood diagnostics, ultrasound imaging, infusion delivery, heart monitoring, resuscitation and robotics for surgery.
 Learn more about these BlackBerry QNX solutions for your medical device embedded systems:

 Optimize performance and achieve functional safety

-Pre-certified to IEC 62304 Class C, QNX OS for Medical is a POSIX-compliant, multicore, real-time OS (RTOS) for building safety-critical medical devices.
-QNX OS is supported by field-proven development tools, feature-rich middleware and professional services.
+Pre-certified to IEC 62304 Class C, QNX OS for Safety is a POSIX-compliant, multicore, real-time OS (RTOS) for building safety-critical devices.
+It includes qualified C and C++ toolchains, and is supported by feature-rich middleware and professional services.
 BlackBerry QNX also offers a non-certified version of our embedded operating system.